 You want to buy a pipe from measurements taken in millimeters, but you don't know how to convert from metric to imperial?
-Don't panic, we've explained everything so you don't make mistakes.
+Don't panic, here are some explanations to help you avoid mistakes.

 1 - Converting measurements doesn't work